A Simple Way to Understand Risk Management

-Here is a simple way to understand risk management.
-Forget about the textbook, standards and jargon.
-If you can get this, you're ready to manage risks.
+Forget about textbooks, standards, and jargon.
+If you can grasp this, you’re ready to manage risks.

 The Elements of Risk